Relations Between Adjacency and Modularity Graph Partitioning: Normalized Adjacency and Modularity Clustering

 Observe that

-because the row sums of $\mathbf{B}$ are all zeros.
-Therefore, $(0, \mathbf{D}^{\frac{1}{2}}\mathbf{e})$ is an eigenpair of $\mathbf{B}_{sym}$.
-Since $\mathbf{v}$ is an eigenvector of $\mathbf{B}_{sym}$ corresponding to a nonzero eigenvalue $\alpha$, we have $\mathbf{v}\perp \mathbf{D}^{\frac{1}{2}}\mathbf{e}$, so $\mathbf{v}$ is in the nullspace of $\mathbf{E}$.
+because the row sums of $\mathbf{M}$ are all zeros.
+Therefore, $(0, \mathbf{D}^{\frac{1}{2}}\mathbf{e})$ is an eigenpair of $\mathbf{M}_{sym}$.
+Since $\mathbf{v}$ is an eigenvector of $\mathbf{M}_{sym}$ corresponding to a nonzero eigenvalue $\alpha$, we have $\mathbf{v}\perp \mathbf{D}^{\frac{1}{2}}\mathbf{e}$, so $\mathbf{v}$ is in the nullspace of $\mathbf{E}$.
 This gives $\mathbf{E}\mathbf{v}=\mathbf{0}$ and thus $(1-\alpha)\mathbf{v}=\mathbf{L}_{sym}\mathbf{v}$.
-Therefore $\alpha \mathbf{v}=\mathbf{B}_{sym}\mathbf{v}\Rightarrow(1-\alpha)\mathbf{v}=\mathbf{L}_{sym}\mathbf{v}$. \end{proof}
+Therefore $\alpha \mathbf{v}=\mathbf{M}_{sym}\mathbf{v}\Rightarrow(1-\alpha)\mathbf{v}=\mathbf{L}_{sym}\mathbf{v}$. \end{proof}

-By theorem \ref{thm6}, a bijection from the nonzero eigenvalues of $\mathbf{B}_{sym}$ to the eigenvalues of $\mathbf{A}_{sym}$ that are not equal to one can be established, and the order of these eigenvalues is maintained.
-Since zero is always an eigenvalue of $\mathbf{B}_{sym}$, the largest eigenvalue of $\mathbf{B}_{sym}$ is always nonnegative.
-Newman \cite{newman2006modularity} gives a discussion of when the largest eigenvalue of $\mathbf{B}$ can be zero.
-Since $\mathbf{B}_{sym}$ and $\mathbf{B}$ are congruent, it follows that if zero is the largest eigenvalue of $\mathbf{B}$, then it is also the largest eigenvalue of $\mathbf{B}_{sym}$.
-In this case, all nodes in the graph will be put into one cluster because $(0, \mathbf{D}^{\frac{1}{2}}\mathbf{e})$ is an eigenpair of $\mathbf{B}_{sym}$ and all entries in the vector $\mathbf{D}^{\frac{1}{2}}\mathbf{e}$ are larger than zero.
-The following theorem establishes that the eigenvectors corresponding to the largest eigenvalues of a normalized adjacency matrix and a normalized modularity matrix are the same for nontrivial cases (i.e. when the largest eigenvalue of $\mathbf{B}$ is not zero), and therefore they will provide the same clustering results in nontrivial cases.
+As a result of \thmref{thm6}, a bijection from the nonzero eigenvalues of $\mathbf{M}_{sym}$ to the nonzero eigenvalues of $\mathbf{A}_{sym}$ can be established, and the order of these eigenvalues is maintained.
+As zero is always an eigenvalue of $\mathbf{M}_{sym}$, the largest eigenvalue of $\mathbf{B}_{sym}$ is always nonnegative.
+Newman \cite{newman2006modularity} discusses when $\mathbf{B}$ can have a zero largest eigenvalue.
+The congruence of $\mathbf{M}_{sym}$ and $\mathbf{M}$ logically implies that if zero is the largest Eigenvalue for $\mathbf{M}$, then it is also the largest Eigenvalue for $\mathbf{B}_{sym}$.
+Since $(0, \mathbf{D}^{\frac{1}{2}}\mathbf{e})$ is an eigenpair of $\mathbf{M}_{sym}$ and all entries in the vector $\mathbf{D}^{\frac{1}{2}}\mathbf{e}$ are greater than zero, all nodes in the graph will be put into one cluster.
+We prove below that, for nontrivial cases (i.e. when the largest eigenvalue of $\mathbf{M}$ is not zero), the eigenvectors for the largest eigenvalues of both a normalized adjacency matrix and a normalized modularity matrix are the same, so in nontrivial cases they will give the same clustering results.